Prejudice, Pride, Place 2018 conference: Tickets now available

 This two-day event on 15-16 May 2018 will explore how heritage organisations can meaningfully engage diverse audiences in debates surrounding LGBTQ history, culture and equality by researching and presenting past LGBTQ lives.
 It's part of our Prejudice and Pride programme of events marking 50 years since partial decriminalisation of homosexuality in England and Wales.

 Book your tickets now to attend.
+The deadline for purchasing tickets is Friday 4 May.

 Prejudice, Pride, Place takes place on 15-16 May 2018 at The Bond Warehouse in Birmingham and at the National Trust properties, Hanbury Hall, Worcestershire and Wightwick Manor, Wolverhampton.